- Bitcoin hash rate continues to hold strong!

 Read more: BTC price prediction

-Now let’s understand funding rates – a funding rate is essentially an amount of fund paid by traders holding perpetual futures to hold on to their positions.
+Now let’s understand funding rates – a funding rate is essentially an amount paid by traders holding perpetual futures to hold on to their positions.
 This is enforced by futures exchanges primarily to ensure that futures prices do not fluctuate too much above the actual spot price of the asset.
-Hence a positive funding rate indicates trading holding long positions are willing to pay extra to hold on to their positions while a negative funding rate means that traders holding short positions are willing to pay to hold on to their contracts.
+Hence a positive funding rate indicates traders holding long positions are willing to pay extra to hold on to their positions while a negative funding rate means that traders holding short positions are willing to pay to hold on to their contracts.

-Values as on 27 January, 2022.
+Values as on August 11, 2022.